 Do you ever find fear creeping up so hard that even your savviest tricks are no match for its malicious attempts to foil your serenity?

 For some reason, unbeknownst to me, my inner child was especially precocious, throwing tantrum after tantrum inside my mind.
-I’ve acquired effective behavioral tools for this type of thing, so I used them to calm my exterior and get me through the social interactions.
+I’ve acquired effective behavioral tools for this type of thing, so I called upon them to calm my anxiety and get me through the social interactions.
 I was able to let it go enough to have a nice time.

 Yesterday, I slept in and took the day to recover and recharge.
 And all day, these fears were taking over my thoughts.
 I actively reframed my outlook, repeated mantras, and visualized my ideal reality.
 I focused on my breath.
 I voiced my gratitudes.
 And yet, the pit in my stomach was still very much there.